About the Macy-Colby House

 Come Visit This Historic House

 The Macy-Colby House is an 18th-century early-American, second-period house located at 257 Main Street, in Amesbury, Massachusetts.
-We are open May through September by appointment.
-Please call 978-388-3054 for availability.
+Tours are currently unavailable.
+Please check back for upcoming dates and times.

 National Register of Historic Places